-By James Harvey McClintock in 1913
+by James Harvey McClintock

-Mossman made his organization wholly non-political and men were sought for enlistment on account of their records as efficient officers, good shots and good frontiersmen, well acquainted with the country.
-In some cases, men were enlisted whose previous records would not have entitled them to distinguished consideration in a Sunday school, but who had a reputation for courage and endurance.
+Mossman made his organization wholly non-political, and men were sought for enlistment on account of their records as efficient officers, good shots and good frontiersmen, well acquainted with the country.
+In some cases, men were enlisted whose previous records would not have entitled them to distinguished consideration in a Sunday school but who had a reputation for courage and endurance.
 Such men usually gave a very good account of themselves.

 According to Mossman: “I have never known a body of men to take a more intense interest in their work.
 They were very proud of the organization, proud of the record that they were making, and there was great emulation among the men to make good.”

-Every section of the territory had its representatives so that wherever the command might be called there would be some ranger familiar with the country, water holes, trails, etc. During the first twelve months after organization, 125 arrests were made of actual criminals, who were sent to the penitentiary or back to other states to answer for crime.
+Every section of the territory had its representatives so that wherever the command might be called, there would be some ranger familiar with the country, water holes, trails, etc. During the first twelve months after organization, 125 arrests were made of actual criminals, who were sent to the penitentiary or back to other states to answer for the crime.
 The deterrent effect of these many captures was great, serving to drive from the territory a large percentage of its criminal population.

 Organized in August, the rangers proved effective from the first.
-In November two of its members, Carlos Tafolla and Dean Hamblin, reinforced by four Saint Johns cattlemen, chased the Jack Smith band of outlaws into the Black River country south of Springerville.
+In November, two of its members, Carlos Tafolla and Dean Hamblin, reinforced by four Saint Johns cattlemen, chased the Jack Smith band of outlaws into the Black River country south of Springerville.
 The outlaws were headed for Mexico with a band of stolen horses and were surprised while in camp.

-Captain Mossman early established amicable relations with the Mexican authorities and an agreement was entered into with Lt.
+Captain Mossman early established amicable relations with the Mexican authorities, and an agreement was entered into with Lt.
 Col. Kosterlitsky of the Mexican Rurales that either should have the privilege of chasing outlaws across the border and they should work in unison with the definite objective of ridding the Southwest of the “rustler” element.

 Special value was found in the fact that the Rangers were independent of politics and were not controlled by considerations that often tied the hands of local peace officers.
 This very feature, however, led to occasional trouble with disagreeing sheriffs.

-The article is not verbatim as spelling errors and minor grammatical changes have been made.
+The article is not verbatim, as spelling errors and minor grammatical changes have been made.